The Sandwich Mode for Vertical Shear Instability in Protoplanetary Disks: Two-dimensional Simulations

 \section{Two-dimensional Simulations}

 We perform two-dimensional simulations of local patches in the $r$-$\theta$ plane of stratified PPDs.
 The relaxation times are calculated in every timestep following the method introduced in the previous sections.
 For the parameters of the simulations presented and discussed in the respective sections, see \autoref{tab:RelaxParameters}. \autoref{fig:RelaxationTimes} depicts the distribution of thermal relaxation times in a disk with a radiative diffusion wavenumber (i.e. the assumed wavelength), of $kH=20$.
 The three relevant cooling timescales are shown in the upper row of the figure.
 It can be seen that the thermal emission timescale is the shortest available timescale everywhere in the disk, and therefore never sets an upper limit on the relaxation timescale of the gas.
 The large panel depicts the timescale at which the gas is cooled, depending on the location in the simulation, i.e. the maximum timescale of the three timescales shown above.
 Within $\approx 1$ pressure scale heights of the disk, radiative diffusion limits the cooling time.
 In the upper layers of the disk, the optical depth decreases strongly, but due to the collisional decoupling of gas and dust particles, cooling is nonetheless slow.
 The VSI can thus only operate within a certain distance from the midplane, and is also suppressed close to the midplane, where radiative diffusion is slow, due to the increasing optical depth in some cases.
+An opacity maximum can be found around the center of the simulated region, which is centered at the ice line.
+At this location, thermal relaxation is accordingly less efficient, and the linear growth of the VSI is inhibited around the central midplane region.
+Note, however, that smaller VSI modes (larger $kH$), might still be able to grow at these locations, as our relaxation time map in \autoref{fig:RelaxationTimes} only depicts the relaxation times for a fixed $kH=20$.

 This effect can clearly be seen in the upper panels of \autoref{fig:Timeseries}, where the time evolution of the polar velocity of the gas in our first two-dimensional simulation is shown.
 The VSI first creates zonal flows forming from the top layers of the disk that can still cool sufficiently fast.
 These nearly vertical flows then progress towards the midplane, where they merge with their counterparts from the opposite disk hemisphere.
 This evolutionary pattern was also observed by \citet{Nelson2013}, and \citet{Stoll2014}.
 However, in their simulations with spatially constant cooling times, turbulence started to develop right away at the upper and lower boundary of the simulation domain where the vertical shear is strongest.
 In our case, the very upper parts of the disk can not cool sufficiently fast to compensate the entropy differences between the up- and down-welling gas parcels and the background disk.
 The zonal flows therefore experience repelling buoyancy forces, leading to the suppression of the VSI in the upper layers.
 The turbulence created by the VSI in our simulations is thus confined to the efficiently cooling layer and constrained by the inefficient relaxation times in the upper layers, caused by the collisional decoupling of gas and dust particles.